If you’re looking for the most up-to-date blogging statistics, you’ve come to the right place.

 23. Google has a 92.04% search engine market share.
 Yahoo!
 Comes in second with 2.67%.
 (StatCounter)

 24. Lengthwise, top ranking content in Google averages between 1,140-1285 words.
 (Search Metrics)

 Considering that the average post length in 2014 was 808 words, that’s a whopping 30% increase in just a few short years.
 Again, this blogging statistic is an indicator of how competitive it’s becoming for bloggers to create content that stands out from the competition.

-Blogging is the backbone of an effective SEO strategy—because it’s the content you create on your blog that stands a higher chance of ranking for competitive keywords.
+Blogging is the backbone of an effective SEO strategy—because it’s the content you create on your blog that stands a higher chance of ranking for competitive keywords (if you learn how to do keyword research, that is).
 To maximize your ability to rank your content high in search results, Google and the other major search engines demand content that’s:

 - Expertly written

 The only way your website can meet the E.A.T criteria and find favor in Google’s eyes, is by regularly publishing high quality content (related to the topics you’re a perceived expert at) on your blog.
 Doing this will not only help you rank higher, but it also helps establish yourself as a reliable source of information on the subjects you specialize in.

 My roundup of the most important blogging statistics you need to know in 2019 just wouldn’t be complete without a deep dive on what it takes to craft winning blog post headlines.
 Headlines are not only a crucial component of capturing the attention of potential readers wherever they may be, but also for consideration to become a top-ranking article by search engines.

 32. Evergreen content is fast fading in B2B circles.
 Predictive headlines (“The Future of…”) are fast outperforming all other content types.
 (Buzzsumo)

 33. Blog posts with 6-13 word long headlines tend to drive more traffic.
 (Hubspot)